jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 You can easily understand what I did by reading the source code of these two files.
 And there is only one thing I want to mention here.

 Based on [2.
 Create a C++, CUDA and LibTorch Project](#2-create-a-c-cuda-and-libtorch-project), you should find that the generated shared library is under `./build/lib` ending with `.so` on linux or `.dll` on windows.
-Additionally, I added an install procedure [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L60-L66) which will copy the shared libraries to "./src/pmpp/_torch_ops". "[./src/pmpp](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/tree/cf690614d004aa647aefccb8db3eac83255cb99e/src/pmpp)" is already existing being the root directory of the actual python package, and "_torch_ops" will be created automatically when installing the shared libraries.
+Additionally, I added an install procedure [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L60-L66) which will copy the shared libraries to "./src/pmpp/_torch_ops". "[./src/pmpp](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/tree/cf690614d004aa647aefccb8db3eac83255cb99e/src/pmpp)" is already an existing directory being the root of the actual python package, and "./src/pmpp/_torch_ops" will be created automatically while installing the shared libraries.

-The problem is that, when packaging the python project, only a directory containing "\_\_init\_\_.py" will be considered as a package (or module), and I don't want to add this file to "_torch_ops" because I would rather consider it a special directory.
+The problem is that, when packaging the python project, only a directory containing "\_\_init\_\_.py" will be considered as a package (or module), and I don't want to add this file to "./src/pmpp/_torch_ops" due to my mysophobia 😷.
 That is why I used `find_namespace_packages` instead of `find_packages` and speficied `package_data` to include the shared libraries [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/setup.py#L100-L102).

 ### 3.2.
 Install the Python Package

-If you are planning to build your libraries with dependencies listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L26-L31) while installing the python project, I really don't suggest install it in an isolated python environment (default behavior of setuptools).
-This is because you will have to re-install all packages listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L2) and in our cases you need to at least append `torch` to that list.
+If you are planning to build your libraries with dependencies listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L26-L31) while installing the python project, I really don't suggest install it in an isolated python environment (which is the default behavior of setuptools).All packages listed [here](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/pyproject.toml#L2) have to be re-installed and in our case you need to at least append `torch` to that list.

 Aternatively, try this command, which will directrly use the torch installed in current conda environment: